mayankk2308/purge-wrangler/DOCS.md

 ```

 #### Patching Mechanisms
 Patching is always a **3-step** process - creating a hexadecimal patchable representation of a binary, replacing hex values in this representation, and converting back to an executable, now patched.
+The reason for using three separate functions is to allow for multiple patches in a single binary with ease.

+One cool aspect about the patching mechanisms that you might notice is the lack of `rm` and preference of `rsync`.
+This is done to minimize the potential of losing files completely, however it does not necessarily protect against corruption.
+Corruption fallbacks are dealt with by the recovery mechanism described ahead.

 ##### API Definition
 The patching mechanisms consist of three primary functions: